gcv/appengine-magic/README.md

 To test your work interactively, you can control a Jetty instance from the REPL using `appengine-magic.core/start` and `appengine-magic.core/stop`.
-In addition, a convience function, `appengine-magic.core/serve`, will either start or restart a running instance.
+In addition, a convenience function, `appengine-magic.core/serve`, will either start or restart a running instance.
 Examples (assuming you are in your application's `core` namespace and your application is named `foo`):